Commodities investment: What You Need To Know - Midnance

 An important feature of commodities is that they have prices determined by the global market.
 This means that their prices are influenced by a number of factors, including supply and demand, weather conditions, geopolitics, and global economic events.

-Why invest in Commodities?
+Why invest in commodities?

 Investing in commodities offers several advantages.
 Here are some reasons why investors consider including commodities in their portfolios: